 -

-Use a breathable mattress protector if cooling is a priority; thick, waterproof protectors can blunt surface cooling.
+Choose a breathable mattress protector if cooling is a priority; a thick protector can reduce the cool-to-the-touch sensation.

 -